Ofsted New Report Cards Dashboard

 Expected Standard Dominates

-191 of 193 schools met safeguarding standards.
-2 schools (Wayfield Primary School and Trinity Academy Newcastle) received 'Not met' judgements — rare and serious findings that trigger monitoring action.
+537 of 541 schools met safeguarding standards.
+Wayfield Primary School, Trinity Academy Newcastle, Fulwood and Cadley Primary School, Bishopton PRU received ‘Not met’ judgements — rare and serious findings that trigger monitoring action.

 Old System vs New Report Cards